 The Gold Route will be the same as the previous years' route.
 Start at Ardtalnaig shore on the south side of Loch Tay and swim 0.8 mile, then walk/run 15 miles over seven Munros in the Ben Lawers range (Meall Greigh, Meall Garbh, An Stuc, Ben Lawers, Beinn Ghlas, Meall Corranaich and Meall Nan Tarmachan), then kayak 7 miles from Milton of Morenish back to Ardtalnaig, before jumping on your bike and cycling 34 miles round Loch Tay.

 The Silver Route will be the same as the Gold route, except that you will come off the hill section after Munro 6 and will not have to ascend back up to Meall nan Tarmachan.
 That killer re-ascent is what most previous Quadrathletes found ultra hard.
 By choosing the Silver Route, you will come down off the hill and won't have to go back up; saving yourself about 7km (4 miles) of distance and 600m (2000ft) of ascent.

 The Bronze route is a triathlon - there will be no swim section and the hill section will cover just 5 Munros - no Meall Corranaich or Meall nan Tarmachan to ascend.
 Just come off the hill after Beinn Ghlas and descend to the loch for the kayak section.
 That will save you about 8km (5 miles) and 730m (2400ft) of ascent!
 This route will start on the North side of Loch Tay, rather than at Kindrochit (Ardtalnaig).

 Who can take part?

-Participants should have some experience in all four disciplines, ideally with some solid and consistent training, however individuals with even a basic level of fitness can complete the event.
+Participants should have some experience in all four disciplines, and ideally with some solid and consistent training.
+However individuals with even a basic level of fitness can complete the event.